sukhmander-singh/Study-sync/README.md

 # Study Sync Project

 ## Introduction
 Welcome to my Study Sync project!
-This project is a part of my coding journey where I am learning HTML and CSS to create a simplified version of the Amazon website.
+This project is a part of my coding journey where I am learning HTML and CSS.

 ## Technologies Used
 - HTML